Contents

 • Advanced reporting and analytics dashboards

 Pricing: Suite plans start at $55/agent/month.
-AI add-ons may carry additional costs.
+AI add-ons may carry separate costs.

-Where Zendesk falls short for eCommerce: Zendesk was built as a general-purpose helpdesk.
-Native marketplace integrations for Amazon, eBay, and Walmart are limited or require third-party apps.
-There is no built-in order context within tickets, meaning agents must switch between systems to find shipping details or order history.
-Per-agent pricing also becomes expensive as teams scale, particularly during peak seasons when you need temporary additional capacity.
+Where Zendesk falls short for eCommerce: It was built as a general-purpose helpdesk, and the marketplace gaps show.
+Native integrations for Amazon, eBay, and Walmart are limited or require third-party apps that cost extra and introduce their own maintenance burden.
+No built-in order context in tickets, so agents toggle between Zendesk and seller dashboards to find shipping details.
+Per-agent pricing also climbs fast at scale, particularly during peak when you need temporary capacity without permanent headcount.

 3. Freshdesk

-Best for: Small to mid-sized businesses looking for an affordable entry point with solid automation
+Best for: Small to mid-sized businesses looking for an affordable entry point with usable automation

 Key features:

-• Freddy AI for ticket classification and response suggestions
+• Freddy AI for classification and response suggestions

 • Scenario-based workflow automation